kairavkkp/lighthouz-ai-task/README.md

 - [x] React: Page for Listing all the Active Orders with relevant Details.
 - [x] React: Page for Listing the specific Order details alongwith Email Threads.
 - [ ] Deploy everything on Cloud for testing.

+## Matching Logic

+- Assuming that first email would have the Order Invoice in it, which creates a base record.
+- So, considering any email from the second conversation, assuming that each order's lifespan is at most 4 weeks, fetch all the orders between today and 4 weeks ago.
+- Gather Order Details and convert them into single line records and convert it to OpenAI embeddings for ease of matching later with similarity score.
+- Typically in any order update emails, there would be at least a few details for any of the following attributes, there maybe one thing present or maybe more, but not all:
+  - Order ID
+  - Purchase Order
+  - Dates
+  - Customer Details
+  - Supplier Details
+  - Product Details
+- Use OpenAI to prepare a statement/summary based on Email Content.
+Prepare embeddings for the Email Summary response as well.
+- Prepare a similarity map with dot product between Order Embeddings and Email Content Embeddings.
+- Use the Best match score and use the order from the original list of Orders.

 ## Flows